-Any concerns regarding student conduct or commitment to learning (such as submission of work; behaviour and lesson attendance and punctuality) will be noted on SIMs by subject teachers and monitored by the Head of Year.
+Any concerns regarding student conduct or commitment to learning (such as submission of work; behaviour and lesson attendance and punctuality) will be noted on SIMs by subject teachers and monitored by the Sixth Form Pastoral team.

 In addition, students will be monitored at each data capture and interventions will be put in place for any student whose approach to learning is a cause for concern.